WSCR (AM): 1920s

-By early 1923, there were 20 radio stations on the air in Chicago alone.
-Most of these smaller radio stations faded out because of money issues.
-The Chicago stations that survived for many years usually had a store, newspaper or organization behind them which was willing to weather the early times when many radio stations did not make a profit.
+By early 1923, there were 20 radio stations in Chicago-area alone.
+Most of the smaller stations were eventually shut down, because of financing issues.
+Stations that survived for many years usually had a store, newspaper or organization behind them, which was willing to weather the early times when radio stations did not make a profit.
 WMAQ had the financial backing of the Chicago Daily News and a very capable general manager in Judith Waller.
-Waller remained in charge of the station until it was purchased by NBC.
-At that point, she became the director of public affairs programming for NBC's central division, holding that title until her retirement in 1957.

-By early 1923, the Daily News was convinced enough in the power of radio to buy out the Fair Store's 51% interest in the station.
-The Daily News moved the station and its transmitter to the tallest building in Chicago at the time—the La Salle Hotel on West Washington street in the West Loop.

 At first all stations in a given region shared time on the single entertainment wavelength of 360 meters.
 In September 1922, the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 In May 1923, additional "Class B" frequencies were made available, with Chicago assigned the use of 670 kHz, and WMAQ was assigned, initially exclusively, to this new frequency.
 With a new location and new frequency of 670 kHz, WMAQ went on the air July 2, 1923, although it later had to share this frequency with another local station, WQJ, which was jointly owned by the Calumet Baking Powder Company and the Rainbo Gardens Ballroom on North Clark Street.
 Rainbo was one of the country's top ballrooms and Calumet's broadcasts brought the company much publicity for its products.

-The Daily News bought out WQJ in 1927 which made the 670 frequency exclusively available for WMAQ.
+By early 1923, the Daily News bought out the Fair Store's 51% interest in WMAQ.
+The News moved the station and its transmitter to the tallest building in Chicago at the time—the La Salle Hotel on West Washington street in the West Loop.
+In late 1923, WMAQ's power was increased to 500 watts.

 Within four weeks after its move, WMAQ obtained the exclusive Chicago rights from American Telephone & Telegraph to broadcast President Warren Harding's address from San Francisco.
 It also had the rights for his memorial services on August 10, 1923.
 At the time, it was AT&T's policy to sell the exclusive broadcasting rights for an event to one radio station per city.
 Shortly before the special event, AT&T would send telegrams to all radio stations, informing them of what event was to take place.
 The first radio station to respond was then granted the exclusive broadcast rights in that city.
 WMAQ later broadcast both the 1924 Republican and Democratic conventions by this same arrangement.